 - Schoolyard Ecosystem- This lesson explores different species around the schoolyard, and discusses the complex inter-workings of ecosystems in general.

-- Amazing Seeds – Talk about the systems of plants and how they use their amazing seeds seeds to travel to new places.
+- Amazing Seeds – Talk about the systems of plants and how they use their amazing seeds to travel to new places.

 - Urban Wildlife- Activities around birds, squirrels, raccoons, coyotes, and other urban creatures and their importance to our urban environment.
 Learn about the creatures in your own backyard, and consider how they are connected to so many others.
 Make a unique craft project to brighten up your backyard or patio and attract birds!

 Middle and High School